AdobeDocs/target-learn.en/help/administration/set-up-workspaces.md

 ---
 title: How to Set up Workspaces
-description: This video shows administrators how to create workspaces in Adobe Target.
+description: Learn how to create workspaces in Adobe Target.
 role: Admin
 level: Beginner
 topic: Administration